-12 Reasons Why Portland Is The Best West Coast City For Travelers
+12 Reasons Why Portland Is A Must-Visit City

 Every traveler dreams of doing a West Coast trip at some point in their life; the states that stretch along the Pacific Ocean have everything to offer travelers a great escape; beautiful sunsets, laid-back beach days, vibrant city life, and trendy up and coming shops and nightlife.
 Often times, however, these West Coast amenities come with an equally famous West Coast price tag that makes traveling to the coast an expensive, and often costly endeavor.

 Enter Portland, the city that is every traveler’s dream.
 From world class beautiful airports that don’t have airport tax or raised food prices to cheap gas prices and plenty of free things to do, Portland truly offers up the quintessential West Coast city experience for about half the cost as visiting other cities that dot the Pacific.

 Think a West Coast trip is out of reach?
 Read on to find out just how affordable Portland makes itself for travelers, and see how you, too, can afford a trip out West!

 By the way, you're going to walk quite a lot in Portland.
 So, make sure to pack a pair of comfortable walking shoes.
 I'd personally recommend Vessi footwear for anyone heading to Portland.
 Not only is it comfortable and sleek, but it's durable and waterproof as well.

 1. It’s The Most Affordable West Coast City